Careers360 Logo

 Adventitious root

-The roots that arise from any part of the plant apart from radicle are called adventitious roots.
+The roots that arise from any part of the plant apart from the radicle are called adventitious roots.

-The examples of fibrous roots include wheat, rice etc
+Examples of fibrous roots include wheat, rice etc

-Q6.
+Question 15.
 Differentiate between

 (c) Apocarpous and syncarpous ovary